Ranxin2023/LLM_demo/readme.md

 - This is the **core of distillation**, where knowledge flows from teacher → student.
 - **Step 1: Distill**
 - The teacher’s output (logits or probabilities) is passed through a **softmax function** with a temperature 𝑇 > 1.
-- This softens the output probabilities so that smaller differences between classes are preserved.
+- This softens the output probabilities so that smaller differences between classes are preserved.\n

     | Class  | Hard Label | Teacher (Soft, T=2) |
     | ------ | ---------- | ------------------- |
     | Cat    | 1          | 0.60                |